serpapi/google-search-results-golang/README.md

 This example runs a search about "coffee" using your secret api key.

-The Serp API service (backend)
+The SerpApi service (backend)
  - searches on Google using the client: q = "coffee"
  - parses the messy HTML responses
  - return a standardizes JSON response
  - Format the request
- - Execute GET http request against Serp API service
+ - Execute GET http request against SerpApi service
  - Parse JSON response into a deep hash
 Et voila..